Types of Insulin Delivery Systems

-An insulin pen works much like a syringe, but it looks like the type of pen you use to write.
-Insulin pens come in disposable and reusable versions.
+These work much like a syringe, but they look like a pen you use to write.
+They come in disposable and reusable versions.

 Disposable pens come pre-filled with insulin.
-Reusable pens use a cartridge filled with insulin.
+Reusable models use a cartridge filled with insulin.

 Ease and convenience.
-To use an insulin pen, you just dial up the insulin dose on the pen.
+To use, you just dial up the insulin dose on the pen.
 Then you press a plunger at one end to inject the insulin through a needle at the other end.

 Memory storage.
-Insulin pens have a handy memory feature that will remind you how much insulin you took and when you took it.
+The memory feature will remind you how much insulin you took and when you took it.

 Expense.
-Insulin pens cost slightly more than syringes (about $30 - $40 a pen) and many insurance companies won't cover the cost.
+Insulin pens cost slightly more than syringes (about $30 - $40 a pen).
+Many insurance companies won't cover the cost.

 Lack of options.
 Some types of insulin aren't available in pen form.

-An insulin pump is a device that's about the size as a pager.
+This device is about the size of a pager.
 You wear it on your belt or in a pocket.
 It delivers a steady stream of insulin to your body 24 hours a day through a needle attached to a flexible plastic tube.
 Whenever you eat, you press a button on the pump to give yourself an extra boost of insulin, called a bolus.

 The pump is an option for people with type 1 diabetes who haven't reached their target blood sugar level using other delivery methods.
-Also, one large study has concluded the insulin pump is a safe and valuable treatment option for those with poorly controlled blood sugar despite multiple daily insulin injections.
-It's also a good option for people with diabetes that have very active lifestyles.
+Also, one large study concluded that the insulin pump is a safe and valuable treatment option for those with poorly controlled blood sugar, despite multiple daily insulin injections.
+It's also a good option for people with diabetes who have very active lifestyles.

 Steady insulin release.
 "The pump's advantages are linked to its very nature, which is to try to mimic the way the body makes insulin -- a small amount all the time and a boost at mealtimes," Fonseca says.